Correctly using the creaming method is key to perfect cakes and cookies. So, let’s talk about it and make sure we’re doing it the right way!

 Let’s start with the basics.
 The first step in the creaming method is mixing (or creaming) the butter and sugar.
 Most baking recipes that use this method will either call this creaming or may just call it beating or mixing.

-Creaming is the process of mixing softened butter and sugar in a way that forms small bubbles in the mixture.
+Creaming is the process of mixing softened butter and sugar in a way that forms small bubbles or air pockets in the mixture.
 As the butter and sugar are beaten, the sugar cuts into the butter, which creates those bubbles.
 The purpose of all those bubbles is to allow leavening agents, such as baking powder and baking soda, to expand those bubbles and create rise in baked goods.

 Doing this correctly goes a long way to make sure whatever you’re baking rises well and has a good texture.
 Not doing this well means tough, flat, or otherwise unappealing baked goods.
 More on that a little further down, but let’s start with the first thing you need to master for successful creaming.